old-nios2-linux/uClinux-dist/bfin_patch/preempt_rt/README.txt

-This patch enables preempt-rt for blackfin - this patch will be sent to upstream preempt-rt tree, once the blackfin SMP fix patch is in upstream.
+This patch enables preempt-rt for blackfin - this patch will be sent to upstream preempt-rt tree, once the blackfin SMP fix patch(svn revision #8034, #8039) is in upstream.

 To use the patch: